ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > [!NOTE]
 > All SMUs that support source and measure triggers can be part of the ganged pin group.
+> SMUs that also support start and sequence advance triggers can only be part of ganged pin group for sequence mode operations.
+Currently, ganged pin groups can be used in basic voltage and current sequence operations.
 > Channels from different single or multi-channel SMUs can also be ganged.
 In such cases, current share of individual channels should not exceed the current rating of lowest rated SMU channel.
 > There is no restriction on the number of channels ganged.